minsu1794/pystudygroup/README.md

 _Make sure **"use Git from the Windows Command Prompt"** is selected when the installer asks for path options._
 2. Make a GitHub Account [here](https://github.com/)
 3. Download PowerShell [here](https://github.com/powershell/powershell#get-powershell)
-4. Set up Git path:
+4. Configure Git in PowerShell:
 * In order to run Git in PowerShell you need to manually give the system the path by navigating as follows:
   * Control Panel\System and Security\System
   * Advanced System Settings